artemtar/PhobiaBlocker/README.md

-Phobia Blocker is a Chrome Extention that blocks any picture if there is a possability that this picture contains image of a phobia defined by the user.
+<p>Phobia Blocker is a Chrome Extention that blocks any picture if there is a possability that this picture contains image of a phobia defined by the user.</p>
-The analisys happens continously while the page is beeing loaded meaning that even if website has infinete scroll, all new elements will be analized.
+<p>The analisys happens continously while the page is beeing loaded meaning that even if website has infinete scroll, all new elements will be analized.</p>
-The user should input a list of words that defines any phobia user has.
+<p>The user should input a list of words that defines any phobia user has.
 Idealy the list should be short and precise.
-Extentions utilizes natural language processing (NLP) for the words search therefore all simular words will be grouped into same caregory.
+Extentions utilizes natural language processing (NLP) for the words search therefore all simular words will be grouped into same caregory.</p>